projectsbyandy/emulsive-ts-store/README.md

 - only jest tests within the `tests/integration` directory and must have `.api.test.ts` extension will be picked up.

 ## E2E Integration test notes
+- Configuration
+  - config to target is controlled by `ENV_IN_TEST` environment variable.
+If not defined, this is local by default.
 - To run
   - install playwright runner extension in vscode
   - or from cmd in the root directory `npm run test:playwright`